Wah General Hospital to be completed by July: Nisar

 One portion of the hospital would be reserved for the treatment of poor and laborers.

-The Minister directed the officials to complete the project in time, ensure quality of work and international standard facilities by equipping the hospital with latest equipments.
+The Minister directed the officials to complete the project in time, ensure quality of work and international standard facilities by equipping the hospital with latest equipments.—APP